ErnestoNg23/Portfolio/index.md

 ### Visualisation of data using pandas
 Here is some code I wrote on [how to visualize data using the pandas .plot method](Visualisation stuff.md).

+### Visualisation of data using Seaborn
+Here is some code I wrote on [how to visualize data using the Seaborn package](Project 1 Stuff.md).

 ### Markdown